prathamesh-sonpatki/o11y-wiki/README.md

 ### Runbook

 A runbook is a document that provides step-by-step instructions for executing routine tasks or procedures.
-Runbooks are used in SRE to standardize and automate common operational procedures.
+Runbooks are used to standardize and automate standard operational procedures.

 ### RED